Bill Text: SC S0183 | 2025-2026 | 126th General Assembly | Comm Sub

 SECTION 1.
 Article 1, Chapter 3, Title 16 of the S.C.
 Code is amended by adding:

 Section 16-3-80.
-(A) A person who, in exchange for anything of value, knowingly and unlawfully delivers, dispenses, or otherwise provides a controlled substance to another person in violation of the provisions of Section 44-53-370 or 44-53-375 commits the felony offense of drug-induced homicide if the proximate cause of the death of any other person is the injection, inhalation, absorption, or ingestion of any amount of the controlled substance.
+(A) A person who knowingly and unlawfully delivers, dispenses, or otherwise provides a controlled substance to another person in violation of the provisions of Section 44-53-370 or 44-53-375 commits the felony offense of drug-induced homicide if the proximate cause of the death of any other person is the injection, inhalation, absorption, or ingestion of any amount of the controlled substance.

 (B) A person convicted of drug-induced homicide pursuant to the provisions of this section must be imprisoned not more than thirty years.

 (C) It is not a defense pursuant to this section that a decedent contributed to his own death by his purposeful, knowing, reckless, or negligent injection, inhalation, absorption, or ingestion of the controlled substance or by his consenting to the administration of the controlled substance by another person, unless there exists clear and convincing evidence that the decedent intended to commit suicide.
-A person charged with a violation of this section may also be charged for any other applicable drug-related offense to include an assisted suicide pursuant to the provisions of Section 16-3-1090.
+This section does not prohibit a person from being arrested, charged, or prosecuted for any other applicable offense, whether or not the offense arises from the same circumstances as provided in this section.

 SECTION 2.
 Section 16-1-10(D) of the S.C.
 Code is amended by adding a new offense to read: